danirus/django-comments-xtd/docs/example.rst

 2. See the comments in the admin interface too:

  * The first field represents the thread level.
- * When in a thread it mentions the parent comment.
+ * When in a nested comment the first field refers to the parent comment.

 .. index::